daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-08-13-open-foundation-ai-models-metas-llama-2-7b-chat.md

 Linux, HTTP server, Nginx, Kubernetes, Hadoop, Postgres, etc. The fourth and current industrial revolution of artificial intelligence (AI) is of no exception.
-Meta's initiative to open its latest suite of large language models (LLMs), aliased Llama 2, was a push in the right direction.
+Meta's initiative to open its latest suite of large language models (LLMs), branded as Llama 2, was a push in the right direction.
 I suspect their current head of AI, Yann LeCun, had a lot to do with it!
 Apart from his fascinating recent publications on self-supervised world models, he's been publicly pushing